a2ankitrai/2KX7/DS/stack_n_queue.md

 ## Applications of stack:

--Balancing of symbols
+- Balancing of symbols

--Infix to Postfix /Prefix conversion
+- Infix to Postfix /Prefix conversion

--Redo-undo features at many places like editors, photoshop.
+- Redo-undo features at many places like editors, photoshop.

--Forward and backward feature in web browsers
+- Forward and backward feature in web browsers

--Used in many algorithms like Tower of Hanoi, tree traversals, stock span problem, histogram problem.
+- Used in many algorithms like Tower of Hanoi, tree traversals, stock span problem, histogram problem.

--Other applications can be Backtracking, Knight tour problem, rat in a maze, N queen problem and sudoku solver
+- Other applications can be Backtracking, Knight tour problem, rat in a maze, N queen problem and sudoku solver

 ---